RKKoranteng/blog/_posts/2024-02-22-github-action-resource-not-assessiable.md

 ---
-title: 'GitHub-Action: Resource Not Accessible By Integration'
+title: 'GitHub Actions Resource Not Accessible By Integration'
 author: Richard Koranteng
 date: 2024-02-22 7:00:00 -0600
 description: GitHub Action error that integration resource is not accessible